ADHD Guide

 That permission to stop searching is worth more than any individual template.
 Because the best system for ADHD isn’t the most sophisticated one — it’s the one you actually use.
 And you’re far more likely to use a system you chose once than five separate tools you have to choose every day.

 Your brain doesn’t need more options.
 It needs fewer decisions and more doing.
-The Full Brain Bundle is the last template search you need to do.
+The Ultimate Bundle is the last template search you need to do.

 Brain Dump + Sort + Action Cards system